leelouiserose/ofs/README.md

       ```getCount()```

-7. To copy these links to your clipboard enter this command (IMPORTANT: after pressing enter, click with your mouse back somewhere on the website to focus on it within 3 seconds of pressing enter)
+7. Once you are happy with the amount of loaded links, copy these links to your clipboard using this command (IMPORTANT: after pressing enter in console, click with your mouse back somewhere on the website on empty place to focus on it within 3 seconds of pressing enter)

       ```getLinks()```